Till raises $8 million to try to prevent evictions – TechCrunch

 While this product may have more relevance these days, during a time when people are facing severe economic insecurity as a result of COVID-19, Sullivan said this problem is not specific to the pandemic.
 Though, COVID-19 has exacerbated the issue.

 “Pre-Covid, you have about $50 billion of delinquent rent a year and renters being charged about $5 billion in late fees,” Sullivan said.
 “That creates a burden on renters.
-It leads to three million families being evicted in normal year.
+It leads to three million families being evicted in a normal year.
 And evictions disproportionately impact minority communities.”

 The business model, however, relies on financial insecurity, as Till’s target customer is someone who already struggles to make their monthly rental payments.
 For its flexible rent product, Till charges renters $3 per month if they make all of their payments on time, and $9 per month if they don’t.
 Till also offers a rental loan product for renters with varying rates.